swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 - sb_hash -- A Base64Binary data type that contains a hash value of the Signed Bytes of the target electronic signature.
 This parameter MUST be present.

-### SignedData Claims Object Class {#signeddata-obj-class}
+### SignedDataReference Claims Object Class {#signeddatareference-obj-class}

-The sig_data_ref parameter in the Signature object class uses the SignedData object class.
-The SignedData object provides information used to verify the target electronic signature references to Signed Data as well as to verify the integrity of all data that is signed by the target signature, and it contains the following parameters:
+The sig_data_ref parameter in the Signature object class uses the SignedDataReference object class.
+The SignedDataReference object provides information used to verify the target electronic signature references to Signed Data as well as to verify the integrity of all data that is signed by the target signature, and it contains the following parameters: